 but ESSENTIALLY Flat and with Limited or No

 ARTICLE FIRST APPEARED AS TWO PARTS IN JUNE–JULY, 2006.
 MOST

 Have you heard about Britains National Cycle Network?
-Over the last eleven years a
+For two decades a

 comprehensive system approaching 10,000 route miles has been identified, developed, signed

 and mapped across Britain and Northern Ireland.
 Most of the miles are on low-traffic

 byways and motor-traffic free bike paths, many of these reclaimed abandoned railways and

 improved towpaths tracing 19th century canals and other waterways that crisscross the UK

 with low profiles.